griffio/griffio.github.io/_posts/2021-10-10-Java-To-Kotlin.md

 ** Chapter 21 ** Exceptions to Values
 This takes are refactoring
 e.g Result<Data, Error>
-[Scala 3 union](https://docs.scala-lang.org/scala3/book/types-union.html) types are the most consice
+[Scala 3 union](https://docs.scala-lang.org/scala3/book/types-union.html) types are the most concise such that `Data | Error` without a clunky enclosing type

+---

 The key take-away is that keeping a system building and working is the most valuable refactoring